 - Partial building only – a 3D printer can only build the foundation and the frames of the house.
 Plumbing, electricity, floor covering still needs to be completed manually

 - Lack of certification – constructions are highly regulated in Canada, the US, and all developed countries and 3D printers don’t fully qualify everywhere

 - Size limits – there are clear limitations of size.
 There are different printer models available, but the build volume is somewhere around 20 meters in any direction.

 3D printed casino ideas

 As mentioned before, very large structures are out of the question, at least for now.
-You’ll not soon see another Montreal Casino constructed with a 3D printer but smaller gambling places may very well be created.
+You’ll not soon see another Montreal Casino constructed with a 3D printer but smaller gambling places such as a Zodiac Casino $1 deposit may very well be created.

 Casino room within a casino

 We can manufacture a 600 to 800-square-foot home in just 24 hours, so why couldn’t we build a small casino room within the walls of a casino.
 Those of us who like to play poker, appreciate an intimate, standalone room away from the noise of the slot machines.
 We believe a poker building would be a useful addition to any large casino floor.
 On that note, if you would like to improve your poker skills, check out this article about poker psychology.